vckyou/Reforestation/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.